Hypertension: Secondary Hypertension

 Familial pheochromocytoma is most commonly associated with multiple endocrine neoplasia type 2 (MEN 2a or 2b), von Hippel Lindau syndrome, and neurofibromatosis.
 Mutations in the VHL, RET and NF-1 genes are responsible for these associations, respectively.
 Succinate dehydrogenase (B and D) gene mutations have been associated with familial paraganglioma.

 Acromegaly.
-HTN is common among acromegalic patients, though it appears that much of its incidence is explained by age and gender.
+HTN is common among acromegaly patients (~40%), however the exact mechanism causing HTN is not clear and much of its incidence is explained by age and gender.
 In many patients, however, BP decreases following successful treatment, thus raising the possibility that growth hormone and insulin-like growth factor 1 are indeed related to HTN in this condition.

-As part of this chapter, I will not address several genetic forms of hypertension (e.g., Liddle's syndrome, congenital adrenal hyperplasia, Gordon syndrome), dysautonomic syndromes (presenting with BP lability, supine HTN and orthostatic hypotension) and other syndromes of neurogenic hypertension, and pregnancy-associated hypertension (including pre-eclampsia and eclampsia).
+As part of this chapter, I will not address several genetic forms of HTN (e.g., Liddle's syndrome, congenital adrenal hyperplasia, Gordon syndrome), dysautonomic syndromes (presenting with BP lability, supine HTN and orthostatic hypotension) and other syndromes of neurogenic HTN, and pregnancy-associated HTN (including pre-eclampsia and eclampsia).

 What tests to perform?

-This section will be focused on the syndrome of hypertension with hypokalemia, primary aldosteronism, renal artery stenosis, and pheochromocytoma.
-The initial evaluation of the hypertensive patient is the first opportunity to detect a secondary cause of hypertension.
+This section will be focused on the syndrome of HTN with hypokalemia, primary aldosteronism, renal artery stenosis, and pheochromocytoma.
+The initial evaluation of the hypertensive patient is the first opportunity to detect a secondary cause of HTN.
 The focus should be on the following items:

 Clinical history and examination